World's Fastest Drummer: Purpose

 The primary goal of most WFD competitions is to determine who can play the most single strokes in sixty seconds.
 According to author Josh Davis, "the Drumometer uncovered a deep well of competitiveness."
 After experimenting with various WFD competition formats in the Southern United States, the event achieved international prominence when respected studio and clinic drummer Johnny Rabb became the first person to break 1,000 single strokes in 60 seconds, claiming the title World's Fastest Hands and recognition from the record keepers at Guinness.
 McAfee and Alan then officially sanctioned their events and copyrighted the phrase World's Fastest Drummer.
 This was followed by ads in Drum! and Modern Drummer magazines touting Rabb's accomplishment and their Drumometer device.
 Subsequently, they created new classes of speed drumming: fastest feet (for two-footed bass drumming), bare hands, and tag team, among others.
 Drumometer orders then followed, and the race to best Rabb's feats began.
-Music genres - Death metal, Country, Jazz, Rock as well as Drum Corps have since battled for dominance in the various categories.
-In 2002, WFD world championships became a biannual affair (winter and summer), and were permanently stationed at NAMM conventions beginning in 2003.
+Music genres—including Death metal, Country, Jazz, Rock as well as Drum Corps—have since battled for dominance in the various categories.
+In 2002, WFD world championships became a biannual affair (winter and summer), and they were permanently stationed at the annual NAMM Show convention beginning in 2003.

 Early years

-Early stars of the event in addition to Rabb included a veteran jazz drummer named Art Verdi, the first person to break 1100 single strokes and while using the traditional grip.
-Jotan Afanador, the first person to regularly perform nearly 1200 single strokes in one minute.
-Tim Waterson, the first person to score over 1000 single strokes on a bass drum and first identifiable personality of the bass drum division via a series of instructional videos touting his widely emulated heel-toe technique.
+Early stars of the event in addition to Rabb included: veteran jazz drummer named Art Verdi, the first person to break 1100 single strokes and while using the traditional grip; Jotan Afanador, the first person to regularly perform nearly 1200 single strokes in one minute; Tim Waterson, the first person to score over 1000 single strokes on a bass drum and first identifiable personality of the bass drum division via a series of instructional videos touting his widely emulated heel-toe technique.

 Acquired in 2002 was the WFD's most recognizable competitor when Dream Theater drummer and former Berklee College of Music professor Mike Mangini joined its ranks.

-With the retirements of Rabb and others from active competition, the sport continued to witness runs by New Jersey website personality and Joe Morello student "Tiger" Bill Meligari.
-Seth Davis, 1000+ single stroker, double stroke world record holder, and WFD host.
-Sam Lecompte, single paradiddle world record holder, and 2003 Summer winner Eric Okamoto.
+With the retirements of Rabb and others from active competition, the sport continued to witness runs by New Jersey website personality and Joe Morello student "Tiger" Bill Meligari, multi-category world champion Seth Davis (not to be confused with content creator SethDrums), Sam Lecompte (single paradiddle world record holder), and 2003 Summer winner Eric Okamoto.